 This site is a warehouse of information about the infamous Ancient Roman Emperor Caligula.
 Its goal is to collect copies of all ancient texts that mention him in order to facilitate research.
 It also contains many useful links to the sites from which these texts were collected.

-Above are links to the authors and their works that mention Caligula.
-To the right, are other links that might be useful.
+Above are links to pages within this site that contain all of the works that mention Caligula; they are arranged by author and date written from earliest to latest.
+To the right, are links to outside websites that might be useful.